-The Chicago Mercantile Exchange recently suspended two traders from the United Arab Emirates, Heet Khara and Nasim Salim, for manipulating the price of gold and silver.
+The Chicago Mercantile Exchange recently suspended two traders from the United Arab Emirates, Heet Khara, and Nasim Salim, for manipulating the price of gold and silver.
 The two traders utilized a technique called “layering.”

 It’s the same technique that Navinder Singh Sarao used to facilitate the Flash Crash of 2010, which plunged the stock market 600 points in a matter of minutes.
 Layering is remarkably simple: traders merely place tremendous amounts of orders and then cancel them just before they’re processed.
 But not before those unfilled orders began to move the market.
 Nearly anyone could do it.

 The mere fact that the two traders – foreign nationals operating from the Middle East no less – were able to spoof the market years after Sarao was prosecuted for using the same technique demonstrates once again that the Commodity Futures Trading Commission isn’t serious about protecting pure price discovery.
-In fact, there’s a preponderance of evidence that the CFTC has allowed price rigging on a much larger scale for decades.
+There’s a preponderance of evidence that the CFTC has allowed price rigging on a much larger scale for decades.

 Consider the following chart from Casey Research, which demonstrates the discrepancy between intraday gold prices when American markets are open and when they aren’t: